Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: The spectral flow and bifurcation

 Suppose further that, for each $s$, the second derivative at the origin,

 is a quadratic form of Fredholm type.
-From the Implicit Function Theorem it is clear that if $s_0$ is a bifurcation instant, then $s_0$ is a degenerate instant of the family $\cQ=\{\cQ_s\}_{s\in[a,b]}$, i.e., an instant for which the form $\cQ_{s_0}$ is degenerate.
+As an application of the Implicit Function Theorem, one shows that if $s_0$ is a bifurcation instant, then $s_0$ is a degenerate instant of the family $\cQ=\{\cQ_s\}_{s\in[a,b]}$, i.e., an instant for which the form $\cQ_{s_0}$ is degenerate; see, for instance, Theorem 8.2.1 of \cite{jost}.

 The main result of \cite{recht} is the following sufficient condition for existence of bifurcation (see Theorem 1 of \cite{recht}).

 \begin{theorem} In the above setting, suppose that the endpoints $\cQ_a$ and $\cQ_b$ are non-degenerate.
 If ${\rm sf}(\cQ,[a,b])\neq 0$, then there exists a bifurcation instant in $(a,b)$ for the family $\{\cF_s\}$. \end{theorem}